Non-Euclidean SGD for Structured Optimization: Unified Analysis and Improved Rates: Non-Euclidean SGD with Momentum and Weight Decay

-\textbf{SignSGD and AdaGrad.} In the case of sign-based methods, the properties of the objective function are measured in terms of the weighted Euclidean norms of the form $\sqn{x}_{\bm{h}} = \<x, \bm{h} \odot x>$, where $\bm{h} \in \R_+^d$ and $x \in \cX = \R^d$.
-Consequently, the convergence rates in \Cref{tab:adaptive} reduce to
+\textbf{SignSGD vs Normalized SGD.} In the case of sign-based methods, the properties of the objective function are measured in terms of the weighted Euclidean norms of the form $\sqn{x}_{\bm{h}} = \<x, \bm{h} \odot x>$, where $\bm{h} \in \R_+^d$ and $x \in \cX = \R^d$.
+Consequently, \Cref{ass:L,ass:grad} reduce to